taosdata/TDengine/docs-en/27-train-faq/01-faq.md

 Inserting data in batch is a good practice.
 Single SQL statement can insert data for one or multiple tables in batch.

-### 9. JDBC Error： the excuted SQL is not a DML or a DDL？
+### 9. JDBC Error： the executed SQL is not a DML or a DDL？

 Please upgrade to latest JDBC driver, for details please refer to [Java Connector](/reference/connector/java)